Ayutthaya Day Tour Trip – from Bangkok to Ayutthaya and Back

-Bangkok is kinda like your best friend that your other friends don’t like, but once they get to know him, they love him every bit as much as you do.
+Bangkok is kind of like your best friend that your other friends don’t like, but once they get to know him, they love him every bit as much as you do.
 You just have to delve that little bit deeper.
-Once you start discovering places like Ayutthaya, you’ll never look at Bangkok in the same way again!
+I’ve lived in Bangkok for 10 years, and I think it’s the best big city in the world.
+It’s also a great base to explore some really cool day trips.
+Day trips to Ayutthaya, things to do in Kanchanaburi, Khao Yai, Hua Hin, so many places within a couple of hours in Bangkok.
+The best day trip from Bangkok?
+An Ayutthaya Day Tour.
+Once you start discovering places like Ayutthaya, you’ll never look at Bangkok in the same way again.

 While most tourists, backpackers and holidaymakers swing through Bangkok for 1 night or 2, then tell the world that it wasn’t for them, the people who do a tiny bit of research and venture out from the tourist hotspots will find Bangkok to be somewhere very special.
 Since I based myself here, bought my place here, and began to explore the surrounding regions of Bangkok, places like Kanchanaburi, Khao Yai, Koh Samet, Hua Hin, Amphawa, I realised that in no uncertain terms that Bangkok is my favourite city in the world.
 And actually you could spend your entire 2 week Thai holiday in Bangkok and it’s surroundings and have the holiday of a lifetime, honestly.

 So my mum was over visiting me, and I wanted to show her Thailand’s former capital, Ayutthaya.
 It’s a brilliant day trip from Bangkok, so off we went.
 I’ve blogged all the info so if you’re wondering how to get from Bangkok to Ayutthaya, or how to get around Ayutthaya, then read on, problems solved!